 Scientists or scientists-to-be will practice communicating to a variety of different audiences-- from fellow academics to elementary students-- using imagery, games, storytelling, and other tools from the performing arts.
 We explore the relationship between body and voice, and how connecting with our bodies can build confidence and clarity when communicating.
 And we uplift the unique perspective of each individual in order to develop personal and distinctive communication styles.
 This workshop is best for graduate and undergraduate students or professional scientists.

 Pictured: Lanxing Fu, Co-Director, Superhero Clubhouse.
 Photo by Dylan River Lopez.

 “Jeremy and Lani ran a wonderful 3 session Science Communication workshop for my Columbia University Science Communication class.
 Their effective guidance on tools for creating a narrative, knowing your audience, and speaking through the nerves carried through the whole rest of the course.
 The students loved hearing their unique perspectives and I hope to make the workshop a permanent component of the curriculum." -Sonya Dyhrman, professor of earth and environmental sciences at Columbia University and the Lamont-Doherty Earth Observatory

 DEVISED THEATER FOR SOCIAL CHANGE

 This multi-day workshop is an introduction to creating original theater as a tool for social change.
-Utilizing the eco-theater framework of Superhero Clubhouse and a variety of approaches to devising from other theatermakers, we approach theater as a living laboratory in which to form temporary communities, make vital new stories, and model a thriving society through a collaborative process.
+Utilizing the eco-theater framework of Superhero Clubhouse and a variety of approaches to devising from other artists, we introduce theater-making as a living laboratory in which to form temporary communities, make vital new stories, and model a thriving society through a collaborative process.
 Best for undergraduates, high school students, early-career artists, or community groups.
 Pictured: Bella MacDiarmid, Marguerite French, and various participants.